Bryony Frost: 2019/20 and 2020/21 seasons

-2021/22, 2022/23, and 2023/24 seasons
+2021/22, 2022/23, 2023/24 and 2024/25 seasons

 The 2021/22 season began with two more Grade 1 successes for Frost.
 Frodon won the Ladbrokes Champion Chase at Down Royal in Ireland in October and Greaneteen won the Tingle Creek Chase at Sandown in December.
 Frost achieved a third victory in the Badger Beer Handicap Chase, this time riding Frodon, in November 2022.
 Victories in the 2023/24 season included the Grade 3 Red Rum Handicap Chase at Aintree in April 2024.

 During the 2022/23 and 2023/24 seasons, Frost was given fewer rides than previously.
 Nicholls said: "She's riding well.
 I think the public like her more than some trainers do as she doesn’t seem to get too many rides these days, but she’s still riding as good as ever."
 He gave his support to her decision to move to, and ride in, France.
 In May 2024 Frost was appointed retained jockey in France to owners Simon Munir and Isaac Souede.
+She won the Cravache d'Or Feminine (top female jockey in France) in 2025 with 28 wins.